How Do Sleep Trackers Work? A Complete Guide to the Technology

 The Fitbit Charge 5 samples heart rate every second during sleep in my testing — I confirmed this by exporting the raw data.
 Your heart rate naturally drops 10-30% during deep sleep, spikes during REM, and stays moderate during light sleep.
 Combined with accelerometer data, the tracker can now distinguish stages reasonably well.

-When I wore the Fitbit Charge 5 and Apple Watch Series 9 on opposite wrists for two weeks, their sleep stage estimates agreed about 78% of the time.
+When I wore the KEhtu Sleep Monitoring Belt for The Elderly and Smart Watch for Women/ Men on opposite wrists for two weeks, their sleep stage estimates agreed about 78% of the time.
 Not identical, but in the same ballpark.

 Build quality and design details up close